 \subsection{ISW generation}

-In the following, the Internal Solitary Waves (ISWs) are initialized using solutions of the Dubreil-Jacotin-Long (DJL) equation.
-Specifically, we utilize PyDJL\footnote{\url{https://github.com/golnazir/PyDJL}} open source solver that employs the methodology described in \cite{dunphy2011} to numerically solve the DJL using Fourier expansions.
-In all cases, 4096 modes are used on each direction and the density profile is:
+In the following, the Internal Solitary Waves (ISWs) are initialized using solutions of the Dubreil-Jacotin-Long (DJL) equation \cite{long1953some}.
+Specifically, we utilize PyDJL\footnote{\url{https://github.com/golnazir/PyDJL}}, an open-source solver that employs the methodology described in \cite{dunphy2011} to numerically solve the DJL using Fourier expansions.
+In all cases, 4096 modes are used in each direction and the density profile is:

-, with $z_{pyc}$ and $h_{pyc}$ being the location and thickness of the pycnocline.
+with $z_{pyc}$ and $h_{pyc}$ being the location and thickness of the pycnocline.
 The soliton's amplitude is chosen by calibrating the Available Potential Energy (APE) that the code uses as input.
 Details about the ISWs for all benchmark cases considered herein are displayed in Table \ref{tab:isw}.